pReya/kirby-nginx/README.md

   }
 ```

-This block is extremly important, and probably the most "unique" part about runnig Kirby on Nginx.
-Without this block, links and images in Kirby will nowt work correctly.
+This block is extremly important, and probably the most "unique" part about this Nginx config.
+Without this block, links and images in Kirby will not work properly.
 Kirby uses a so called "front controller", which means, that all requests to the Kirby site need to go through a single entrance point (which is `index.php`).
 Kirby will internally forward/handle the requests to the proper place.
-So, even if you're just trying to request an image somewhere in your content folder, the request still needs to go through `index.php` and cannot be answered by the webserver directly (e.g. Kirby needs to decide, whether to generate a Thumbnail or not).
-The `try_files` directive tells Nginx where, what files it should serve, if there is no direct match for the given path.
-By adding `/index.php$is_args$args` to this list, we make sure that every request gets to the Kirby front controller.
+If you're trying to request a nested site somewhere deep in your content folder (like `photography/trees`), it does not exist on the file system, so the request needs to go to `index.php`.
+The `try_files` directive tells Nginx what files it should serve, if there is no direct match for the given path.
+By adding `/index.php$is_args$args` to this list, we make sure that every request gets to the Kirby front controller, if there is no corresponding file on the file system.

 ```